ArturMoczulski/delconis-atavism-server-docker/README.md

 There are separate environment files for `development` and `production`.
 You can place them in `docker/compose/{environmentName}/.env` and use `.env.example` file as a boilerplate.
 This is where you can change your database credentials, etc.

+#### Separate Processes vs All In One mode

+Atavism Server with this repo will run each module (including your custom plugins) as separate processes.
+This is good for development as each plugin will generate it's own log file in `atavism_server/logs/world`.
+If you wish to swtich to _All In One_ mode you can adjsut `ATAVISM_ALL_IN_ONE_ENABLED` variable in your env file in `docker/compose/{environmentName}/.env`.

 #### SSL

 Create or provide a OpenSSH Key `private.key` to the root of this project